Things I wish I'd known before buying: Teufel CINEBAR ONE

 I've been using headsets for everything audio-related for years now.
 Works fine, but wearing a headset all day gets uncomfortable.
 Time for a proper sound system.

 The problem: my desk doesn't have space for traditional speaker boxes.
-So a compact soundbar it is.
+I needed something compact that fits under my screen.
+So a soundbar it is.
 After some research I went with the Teufel CINEBAR ONE for 249,99 Euro.
-Good reputation, decent reviews, fits on the desk.
+Good reputation, decent reviews, fits perfectly under the monitor.
 Perfect.

 Or so I thought.